e200/MakeAccessible/readme.md

 Did you saw that???
 Just one line of code and we made our **tests**!!!

 We gain access to our `PeopleGreeter` inaccessible members in a common and friendly way! ;)

+##### Pros:
+- Reusable.
+- Just one line of code.
+- Very simple and friendly usage.
+- Don't requires write fake classes or methods.
+- Works for both private and protected members.
+- Encourages the use of encapsulation in projects providing an isolated and more flexible environment.

+##### Cons:
+- null

 ## Features